filecoin-project/lotus-docs/content/en/storage-providers/operate/backup-and-restore.md

    Success
    ```

-   Add the `--offline` backup if your miner is not currently running:
+   Add the `--offline` option if your miner is not currently running:

    ```shell with-output
    lotus-miner backup --offline /root/lotus-backups/2020-11-15/backup.cbor